DEPDC7

 DEP Domain Containing Protein 7 (DEPDC7) is a protein of unknown function located on chromosome 11 bases 33,015,863-33,033,581.
 The cytogenetic location is 11p13.
 DEPDC7 has several aliases: DEP Domain Containing 7, DJ85M6.4, Novel 58.3 KDA Protein, Protein TR2/D15, and TR2.
 The DEPDC7 gene is 17,718 base pairs long and has 8 exons and 9 introns.
 The gene is capable of making 6 different mRNA transcripts.
 Two functional domains can be found within this gene's sequence: DEP (Dishevelled, Egl-10, and Pleckstrin) domain and RhoGAP domain.

-DEPDC7 gene location highlighted in blue.

-mRNA
+Gene

 Transcription produces 4 alternatively spliced variants and 2 unspliced forms.
 Isoform 1 is the longest of all the variants containing all 8 exons.
 It codes for 511 amino acids.
 Northern blot analysis detected that the DEPDC7 transcript in humans was expressed highly in the liver and moderately expressed in the kidney.
 Hypomethylation of one of the DEPDC7 introns was related to the appearance of depression symptoms.